Siberia: Economy

-Novosibirsk is the largest by population and the most important city for the Siberian economy; with an extra boost since 2000 when it was designated a regional center for the executive bureaucracy (Siberian Federal District).
-Omsk is a historic and currently the second largest city in the region, and since 1950s hosting Russia's largest oil refinery.
+Novosibirsk is the most important city for the Siberian economy; with an extra boost since 2000 when it was designated a regional center for the executive bureaucracy (Siberian Federal District).
+Russia's largest oil refinery is the Omsk Refinery.

 Siberia is extraordinarily rich in minerals, containing ores of almost all economically valuable metals.
 It has some of the world's largest deposits of nickel, gold, lead, coal, molybdenum, gypsum, diamonds, diopside, silver and zinc, as well as extensive unexploited resources of oil and natural gas.
 Around 70% of Russia's developed oil fields are in the Khanty-Mansiysk region.
 Russia contains about 40% of the world's known resources of nickel at the Norilsk deposit in Siberia.
-Norilsk Nickel is the world's biggest nickel and palladium producer.
+Norilsk Nickel is the world's largest nickel and palladium producer.

 Siberian agriculture is severely restricted by the short growing season of most of the region.
-However, in the southwest where soils consist of exceedingly fertile black earths and the climate is a little more moderate, there is extensive cropping of wheat, barley, rye and potatoes, along with the grazing of large numbers of sheep and cattle.
+However, in the southwest where soils consist of fertile black earths and the climate is a little more moderate, there is extensive cropping of wheat, barley, rye and potatoes, along with the grazing of large numbers of sheep and cattle.
 Elsewhere food production, owing to the poor fertility of the podzolic soils and the extremely short growing seasons, is restricted to the herding of reindeer in the tundra—which has been practiced by natives for over 10,000 years.

 Siberia has the world's largest forests.
 Timber remains an important source of revenue, even though many forests in the east have been logged much more rapidly than they are able to recover.
 The Sea of Okhotsk is one of the two or three richest fisheries in the world owing to its cold currents and very large tidal ranges, and thus Siberia produces over 10% of the world's annual fish catch, although fishing has declined somewhat since the collapse of the USSR in 1991.

-Reported in 2009, the development of renewable energy in Russia is held back by the lack of a conducive government policy framework, As of 2011, Siberia still offers special opportunities for off-grid renewable energy developments.
-Remote parts of Siberia are too costly to connect to central electricity and gas grids, and have therefore historically been supplied with costly diesel, sometimes flown in by helicopter.
+Reported in 2009, the development of renewable energy in Russia is held back by the lack of a conducive government policy framework, As of 2011, Siberia offers special opportunities for off-grid renewable energy developments.
+Remote parts of Siberia are too costly to connect to central electricity and gas grids and have therefore historically been supplied with costly diesel, sometimes flown in by helicopter.
 In such cases renewable energy is often cheaper.

-In 2020 the gross regional product of Siberia was 26.7 trillion ₽ or around US$400 billion.